Management Base

 Subsequently, in 2013, we issued the Conduct Guidelines Concerning the Giving and Receiving of Gifts and Entertainment to raise employees’ awareness of the issues and prevent them from becoming involved in misconduct.
 Further, we signed the UN Global Compact in 2016 and formulated an Anti-Corruption Policy for our employees in 2018, openly reaffirming our commitment to preventing corruption.

-We are thus working to prevent corruption in line with the guidelines and others.
-We respond to any violations of the anti-corruption rules mainly through the Compliance Committee.
 Our overseas Group companies are also taking action to prevent corruption, especially to prohibit and prevent bribery of civil servants and facilitation payment, including providing employees with related education and conducting surveys on local laws.
-We also request that suppliers refrain from acts of bribery through our CSR Procurement Guidelines.
-In FY2022, there were no violations of related laws and regulations across the Group.

 Initiatives to Eliminate Anti-Social Forces